Ermesinde of Luxembourg, Countess of Namur

 Ermesinde of Luxembourg (c.
 1080 – 24 June 1143) was a German noblewoman.

 Life

 She was a daughter of Count Conrad I of Luxembourg and his wife Clementia of Aquitaine.
 After the death of her nephew Conrad II in 1136, there were no surviving males in the House of Ardennes-Verdun and she inherited the counties of Luxembourg and Longwy.
 However, she immediately abdicated in favour of her son Henry IV and never actually ruled.

 She is primarily known because she made a number of donations to churches and monasteries.
 Towards the end of her life, she retired to a monastery.

 First marriage

 In 1096, Ermesinde married Albert of Moha (c.
 1065 – 24 August 1098), Count of Dagsburg, Eguisheim, Metz and Moha, and vogt of Altorf.
-This was his second marriage; he had earlier been married to Heilwig of Eguisheim.
-From his first marriage, he had a son named Hugh, who would later succeed him.
-Albert and Ermesinde had two daughters together:
+Ermesinde and Albert had: